 Vulnerable populations, especially children, are the first to be affected.
-In such a situation, many children, in part girls, are placed as domestic workers or asked to leave school to earn an income for their families.
+In such a situation, many children, including girls, are placed as workers or asked to leave school to earn an income for their families.
+Arranged marriage remains also common practice.
+The rights of women and children are often flouted.
 On a daily basis, the local partner organisations of TdH Suisse remain mobilised alongside the children and young people and their communities.

 For whom to walk ?